Tying Up Loose Ends

 University files are records.
 Records should be managed in accordance with the records retention and disposition instructions on the University Records Management website.
 If you want to transfer sponsored program data/notebooks, please see the Policy for Laboratory Notebook and Recordkeeping.

-Personal files can be moved to your own storage if desired, such as your account with another ISP, or to portable storage media like:
+Personal files can be moved to your own storage if desired, via:

 You should be aware that transferring files between different types of computers (UNIX systems, local PCs/Macs) can be a challenge at times.
 If you have not done this before, you may want to contact the UVa Help Desk for help in planning how to transfer your files and learning what will be required.